-The total aggregate amount for social assistance in EUROMOD is over-estimated in 2015 (by around 30 %).
-Albeit we simulate a decrease in receipt of social assistance for the period of 2015-2017, the extent of it is somewhat lower compared to the external statistics.
-This results in an even higher over-estimation for the following years (i.e. by 59% in 2016 and 48% in 2017).
+The total aggregate amount for social assistance in EUROMOD is over-estimated in 2016 (by around 29%).
+Albeit we simulate an increase in receipt of social assistance for the period of 2016-2018, while the trend is similar with the external statistics however less steep than in EUROMOD.
+This results in even higher over-estimation in the most recent validation years of 2018 (i.e. by 23% in 2017 and 69% in 2018).
 The period was characterised by both the improvement in socio-economic situation and a major social assistance reform that decentralized social assistance.
 These effects cannot be captured in our simulations.
 As mentioned, in theory the rules for the eligibility conditions for this benefit remain the same (and they are simulated in EUROMOD), however municipalities have gained more discretionary power which they can use to initiate extra checks for compliance with the programme rules and to suspend payments if they suspect a misuse of social benefits or undeclared income in the family.
 This saved money remains at the disposal of the municipality.
 Also, it is quite difficult to simulate the assets' means test using UDB SILC which might also be the reason for underestimation.
 Finally, we do not observe improved labour market situation in EUROMOD as no adjustments are made.
-Finally, we model a significant increase of social assistance amount between 2017-2018.
-This can be expected, as the amount of state supported income was raised.
-Also, income disregards were introduced since 2018.
-We do not yet have external statistics to validate our results.
+Finally, we modeled a significant increase of social assistance amount between 2017-2018.
+This was expected, as the amount of state supported income was raised along withincome disregards, introduced since 2018.
+We do not yet have external statistics to validate results for 2019.
+We observe a stable expenditure on social assistance in EUROMOD, while in reality this amount should probably decrease in 2019 due to improvement in the labour market situation and rapid growth in earnings, including the minimum wage.

-Aggregate amounts of contributory unemployment benefits are over-estimated by EUROMOD with ratio of 1.37 in 2015 and 1.36 in 2016.
-We simulate stable amount of the benefit for 2015-2017 and an increase in 2018.
-External statistics can be expected to show decreasing amounts for 2015-2016 due to an improving unemployment situation (not captured in Euromod).
-A reform enacted since July 2017 made the benefit more generous.
-However, the standard Euromod simulations model the situation as of 30th June.
-Hence, we only see an increase since 2018.
-Half-year adjustments may be optionally switched on to correct for this by the users.
+Aggregate amounts of contributory unemployment benefits are over-estimated by EUROMOD with ratio of 1.31 in 2016, 1.21 in 2017.
+We simulate stable amount of the benefit for 2016-2017 and a rapid increase in 2018 and 2019.
+External statistics can be expected to show decreasing amounts for 2019 due to an improving unemployment situation (not captured in EUROMOD).
+A reform enacted since July 2017 made the benefit more generous, therefore a rapid increase in the amounts in EUROMOD is seen since 2018, which resulted in higher aggregate amounts both in EUROMOD and external statistics (with a ratio of 1.03).
+Half-year adjustments may be optionally switched on to correct for this by the users, but the external statistic results does not show a rapid increase in the amounts